usdot-jpo-ode/TDx/spec-content/README.md

 [EventType](/spec-content/enumerated-types/EventType.md) | The type of a WZDx road event.
 [LaneStatus](/spec-content/enumerated-types/LaneStatus.md) | The status of a lane for the traveling public.
 [LaneType](/spec-content/enumerated-types/LaneType.md) | An indication of the type of lane or shoulder.
-[LocationMethod](/spec-content/enumerated-types/LocationMethod.md) | The typical method used to locate the beginning and end of a work zone impact area.
 [RestrictionType](/spec-content/enumerated-types/RestrictionType.md) | The type of vehicle restriction on a roadway or lane.
 [UnitOfMeasurement](/spec-content/enumerated-types/UnitOfMeasurement.md) | Unit of measurement (e.g. "pounds", "centimeters").
 [VehicleImpact](/spec-content/enumerated-types/VehicleImpact.md) | The impact to vehicular lanes along a single road in a single direction.
-[WorkerPresenceConfidence](/spec-content/enumerated-types/WorkerPresenceConfidence.md) | High-level description of the feed publisher's confidence in worker presence.
-[WorkerPresenceDefinition](/spec-content/enumerated-types/WorkerPresenceDefinition.md) | Method of knowing the presence of workers in the road event area.
-[WorkerPresenceMethod](/spec-content/enumerated-types/WorkerPresenceMethod.md) | Methods for how worker presence in a work zone event area is determined.